georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

     </script>
 </inkscape-extension>
 ```
-Here is a list of descriptions for the numbered lines.
+Here is a list of descriptions for above numbered lines.

 1. this line indicates it is an xml file
 2. name tag, specifies the name on submenu (Render -> Triangle)
 3. id tag, unique id of the extension
-4. param tag, specifies an input control on the dialog box
+4. param tag, specifies an input control on dialog box
 5. param tag, specifies a select control
-6. submenu tag, shows up as a submenu (Extensions -> Render)
+6. submenu tag, shows up as a submenu under Extension menu (Extensions -> Render)
 7. command tag, the name of the Python file to invoke